 In terms of the eThekwini Rural Framework, the study area has been identified as a local service centre.
-It has been suggested that the rural areas of eThekwini provide a range of tourism opportunities relating to natural areas, the dam, culture and recreation.
+It has been suggested that the rural areas of eThekwini provide a range of tourism opportunities relating to natural areas, the Dam, culture and recreation.
 A key objective in the development of the tourism industry in the rural areas will be to encourage local entrepreneurs to become involved in the tourism industry as opposed to local communities only benefiting from job opportunities created in the sector.
-Some key actions include identification and agreement on rural tourism lead projects (section 4.5, RDF Strategies and Frameworks).
+Some key actions include identification and agreement on rural tourism lead projects

 The Rural Development Framework (RDF, 2003) states clearly the importance of appropriate protection, management and utilisation of environmental resources of the rural periphery.
-Integration into the development of the rural areas forms one of the structuring elements of the SDF, and includes several projects and initiatives including:
+Integration into the development of the rural areas forms one of the structuring elements of the RDF.

-1.5 BACKGROUND OF HAZELMERE DAM
+1.5.
+BACKGROUND OF HAZELMERE DAM

-Hazelmere Dam is situated in a gorge on the Mdloti River, about 5km upstream (north-west) of the town of Verulam.
-The dam is situated in the Magisterial District of Verulam (29°34' - 29°36'S; 31°00' - 31°02'E), and the relevant 1:50 000 scale topographical map is 2931CA VERULAM.
-(See Figure 15.)
-Access to Hazelmere Dam (northern bank only) is along a secondary (tarred) road (P100) which runs north from Verulam to Hazelmere for 8km, followed by 2km of minor (gravel) road.
-Access to the Mnsinsi Holdings Recreational Facility, on the southern bank of the reservoir and 8km from north of Verulam, is along a minor road (P239) that passes the Barnes Sewage Disposal Works.
+Hazelmere Dam is situated in a gorge on the Mdloti River, about 5 km upstream (north-west) of the town of Verulam.
+The Dam is situated in the Magisterial District of Verulam (29034' - 29036'S; 31000' - 31002'E), and the relevant 1:50 000 scale topographical map is 2931CA VERULAM.
+Access to Hazelmere Dam (northern bank only) is along a secondary (tarred) road (P100) which runs north from Verulam to Hazelmere for 8 km, followed by 2 km of minor (gravel) road.
+Access to the Msinsi Holdings Recreational Facility, on the southern bank of the reservoir and 8 km from north of Verulam, is along a minor road (P239) that passes the Barnes Sewage Disposal Works.